memser-spaceport/pln-events/content/events/theCofheShop2024.md

 ---
 eventName: "The CoFHE Shop"
 eventDescription: "The CoFHE Shop is an initiative by Zama to create a dynamic space for the Fully Homomorphic Encryption (FHE) community during EthCC week.
-It offers opportunities to network, hack, enjoy good coffee, and learn about FHE"
+It offers opportunities to network, hack, enjoy good coffee, and learn about FHE."
 eventTopic:
   - "Web3"
 eventType: "Conference"